-How care providers can submit information to the CQC
+How can care providers submit information to the CQC for a remote inspection?

 At the start of the inspection process, the inspector will talk to you about the options available to share information with the CQC.
 This includes: